TayefShiham/IoT-mini-project-01/README.md

 git clone https://github.com/eclipse/mosquitto.rsmb.git
 ```

 Note : Git usually comes preinstalled in most of the Linux distros.
-If it didn't come with yours and you don't know how to install it,then we suggest that you change your major.

 To install the broker on localhost,first navigate to the child directory :